These days, reviews are a big deal, and it’s no longer enough to sit back and hope they come in.

 Instead, you need an action plan for soliciting those reviews.

-In this article, I’ll walk you through a few tried and true ways to ask for (and get) customer reviews.
+In this post, I’ll walk you through a few tried and true ways to ask for (and get) customer reviews.

 Mainly due to the social proof principle.